Rafase282/MyFCCWiki/HTML-&-CSS.md

 ```

 ## Set the Font Family of an Element
-You can set an element's font by using the font-family attribute.
+You can set an element's font by using the `font-family` attribute.

-For example, if you wanted to set your h2 element's font to Sans-serif, you would use the following CSS: `h2 { font-family: Sans-serif; }`.
+For example, if you wanted to set your h2 element's font to `Sans-serif`, you would use the following CSS: `h2 { font-family: Sans-serif; }`.

 ```
 <style>